Static variables and aliases

 Deterministic tool chaining

-By combining static parameters and variable extraction, you can build tool chains where data flows from one tool’s response to the next tool’s request — all without LLM involvement in the data transfer.
+By combining static parameters and variable extraction, you can build tool chains where data flows from one tool’s response to the next tool’s request deterministically — Tool B receives the correct value regardless of how the LLM behaves between calls.

 Example: look up a user, then create an order